- Conduct a wireless site survey

 Proper channel selection is essential for excellent wireless coverage.
 In most cases, you’ll want the access point controller to pick the correct channels for you.
 After all, this is what the controller is there for.
 When deploying multiple access points on the same network there is a chance that the coverage area from neighboring access points may overlap.
 Nothing wrong with this as long as the access points use non-overlapping channels.
 If the channels do overlap it could cause a situation where their access points interfere with each other.
 This can cause packet loss during browsing and a negative internet experience for those using your WiFi network.

-If your access points are broadcasting on the 2.4 GHz band you have 11 channels that can be used and this provides for only three non-overlapping channels: 1,6, and 11.
-Because of this, the 2.4 GHz band is rarely used for high-density WiFi deployments.
-The 5 GHz band offers much more selection when it comes to non-overlapping channels and is the de facto favorite for high-density wireless deployments utilizing multiple access points on the same WiFi network.
+If your access points are broadcasting on the 2.4 GHz band you have 11 channels that can be used.
+This provides for only three non-overlapping channels: 1,6, and 11.
+Because of this, you should not use the 2.4 GHz band for high-density WiFi deployments.
+The 5 GHz band offers much more selection when it comes to non-overlapping channels.
+It is the de facto favorite for high-density wireless deployments utilizing multiple access points on the same WiFi network.

 7. Pick the correct power settings for access points

 Access point power settings help dictate how large a coverage area each access point is responsible for.
-If coverage cells are too large and have major overlap with each other, it can cause roaming issue where devices stay stuck to access points that are further away even though there are access points nearby that have a stronger signal.
-By utilizing a controller, it’s likely that the power levels of the access points will be controlled automatically but in certain high-density deployments, some human intervention may be required in order to perform manual power selection.
-This is where the findings from your site survey come in handy as you’ll have the information you’ll need to fine tune the access points to your unique network environment.
+If coverage cells are too large and have major overlap with each other.
+It can cause roaming issue where devices stay stuck to access points that are further away.
+Even though there are access points nearby that have a stronger signal.
+By utilizing a controller, it’s likely that the power levels of the access points will be controlled automatically.
+However, in certain high-density deployments, some human intervention may be required in order to perform manual power selection.
+This is where the findings from your site survey come in handy.
+You’ll have the information you’ll need to fine tune the access points to your unique network environment.

 Improve Your Multiple Access Point WiFi Network